The benefits of wheelchairs

 Batteries are charged by mains electricity, so the wheelchair should generally be stored next to a socket for charging overnight.
 Some of the larger outdoor-type wheelchairs may need to be stored outside the home – in a garage, for example.

-If you want to be able to get around independently, you may also be interested in the Which? should I buy a mobility scooter? article.
+If you want to be able to get around independently, you may also be interested in the Which?
+Home & Garden guide to buying a mobility scooter.

 Customisation, adjustments and accessories